 The other required forms due at the end of the Internship are: Work Log, Mid-Semester Evaluation of Intern by Supervisor, End of Semester Evaluation of Intern by Supervisor, and End of Semester Evaluation by Intern.

-What are the written papers needed to get credit for an EMF Internship?
+Written paper needed to get credit for an EMF Internship.